hdlguy/vivado_tcl/README.md

     "source program_spi.tcl" - This will actually burn the bitfile onto the quad-spi config memory of the board.

+    add_ila.tcl  - This script is sourced from inside compile.tcl to add an ILA to the design.
+Comment out of compile.tcl if not wanted.

 4. Simulate.

     Change director to the ./sim directory.

-    "source setup.tcl" - This will create a siimulation project.
+    "source setup.tcl" - This will create a simulation project.

     Open the resulting proj.xpr file in windows with the file explorer or in Linux with "vivado proj.xpr".